Scenario: Classic RCT

 Estimation with Diff-in-Means

-In Causalis.DiffInMeans model implemented ttest, conversion_ztest and bootstrap:
+In Causalis.DiffInMeans model implemented ttest, conversion_ztest and welch_permutation_t_test:

 - use